Average Rent Prices in Tempe

 What's the most common mistake people make with rent prices in Tempe?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Tempe where even small mistakes can erode the savings you'd otherwise enjoy.
+This applies in any market, but it's especially costly in Tempe where prices are already elevated.

 What factors affect rent prices costs in Tempe?